mentalisttraceur/python-raise/README.rst

 in the module name (which is an implementation detail).

-You are of course welcome to just copy-paste the tiny ``raise_`` function definition into your code, which you might have to do in a runtime like Skulpt, but keep in mind the compatibility issues involved: your code will only work without modification on Python versions compatible with the version you chose, and Python 2's version causes a SyntaxError in Python 3, which is uncatchable within the same file.
+You are of course welcome to just copy-paste the tiny ``raise_`` function definition into your code, just keep in mind the compatibility issues involved: your code will only work without modification on Python versions compatible with the version you chose, and Python 2's version causes a SyntaxError in Python 3, which is uncatchable within the same file.

 Design Decisions